-2023 mileage reimbursement calculator is based on the newly announced standard mileage reimbursement rates for the year 2023, effective 1st January 2023.
-The new standard mileage rates for 2023 and 2022 are given below
+2023 & 2023 mileage reimbursement calculator is based on the newly announced standard mileage reimbursement rates for 2024, effective 1st January 2024.
+The new standard mileage rates for 2024 and 2023 are given below

 2023 Mileage Reimbursement Calculator

 Mileage reimbursement is a common practice in which an employer pays employees for the miles they drive while using their vehicle for work-related purposes.
 This practice can be a convenient and cost-effective way for an employer to provide transportation for their employees, as it allows the employee to use their vehicle rather than the employer having to provide one.

 For employees, mileage reimbursement that doesn’t exceed the IRS standard mileage rate isn’t considered taxable income.
 For employers, the reimbursed amount is often a deductible business expense.
 Self-employed individuals can also deduct business mileage on their tax returns, subject to IRS rules and record-keeping requirements.

 IRS rules on business mileage reimbursement

 Several factors to consider regarding mileage reimbursement include the Internal Revenue Service (IRS) rules and regulations.
 The IRS has established guidelines for mileage reimbursement in the Internal Revenue Code (IRC), specifically in section 274(d).
 These guidelines outline the requirements for the reimbursement to be tax-free for the employee and deductible for the employer.

 Rule 1: reimbursement must be based on the actual cost of operating the vehicle

 One of the key requirements for tax-free mileage reimbursement is that the reimbursement must be based on the actual cost of operating the vehicle.
 This includes expenses such as fuel, oil, and maintenance.
 The IRS has set a standard mileage rate for determining the deductible costs of operating a vehicle, which is currently (2023) $0.65 per mile for business purposes.